UPDATED AUGUST 2025

 9-years old | Las Vegas, Nevadaicon

-Derion Stevenson, 9-years old, was killed by a pit bull-mix while visiting a friend's home.
-Derion had gone to a home on Duck Hill Springs Drive when the pit bull exited the home and attacked him in the throat and face.
-He was taken to Sunrise Hospital and Medical Center with life-threatening injuries, where he later died.
-“This 9-year-old young man was with friends when this incident occurred,” Metropolitan Police Department spokesman Jesse Roybal said.
+Derion Stevenson, 9-years old, was killed by a pit bull while visiting a friend's home.
+Police responded to the 6000 block of Duck Hill Springs Drive around 3:30 pm after a report of a dog attack.
+Derion had gone to a friend's home to "get some candy," relatives said.
+When the front door opened, the dog attacked his face and throat.
+He was rushed to Sunrise Hospital and Medical Center with life-threatening injuries, where he died.
+“This 9-year-old young man was with friends when this incident occurred," Las Vegas Metropolitan Police Department spokesman Jesse Roybal said.
 “Not only is this tragic for this young man's family, but for his friends that had to witness it.”
 The Clark County coroner's office said the boy died from blunt force injuries to the neck and head.
 His death was ruled an accident.
-The 3-year old unaltered male pit bull, named Left Eye, was euthanized the next day.
-3-weeks before the deadly attack, Left Eye attacked a pet dog being walked in the neighborhood.
-At that time, Clark County animal control officials did not declare the dog dangerous or vicious.
-They said the incident was "not serious enough." [source citations]
+The 3-year old unaltered male pit bull, "Left Eye," was euthanized the next day.
+Three weeks before the attack, Left Eye attacked a pet dog in the neighborhood.
+At that time, Clark County animal control officers did not declare the dog dangerous or vicious. [source citations]

 Date of death: August 17, 2016 Chained: No